KiwiChat/mm/_posts/2021-12-20-kiwichat-nextclient-wordpress-plugin.md

   teaser: /assets/plugin/banner-772x250.png
 ---

-# KiwiChat NextClient WordPress plugin

-![screenshot](/assets/plugin/screenshot-1.png)
-#### Try the new IRC KiwiChat WordPress plugin that works! based on kiwiirc nexclient, with 6 new themes
 #### KiwiChat is an online chat client, your IRC client based on kiwiirc Add your networks.
 Join your channels.
+#### Try the new IRC KiwiChat WordPress plugin that works! based on kiwiirc nexclient, with 6 new themes

+![screenshot](/assets/plugin/screenshot-1.png)

 ## Description